Shine‘s heroes, villains, and everyone in between. Not including the plethora of minor cameos.

 Ancient, time-traveling, face-changing alien (this is face #6) with a ship that looks like a London police box.
 Human stowaways on his ship include author H. G. Wells, who went on to write some of the earliest modern science fiction, including The Time Machine.

-The enigmatic Sailor Soldier who guards the flow of history.
+Mostly Sailor Pluto, the enigmatic soldier who guards the flow of history.
 During the time travel storyline she kept a close eye on the proceedings.
 The result was, if not a straight line, a self-sustaining loop without any paradoxes.
 Sometimes that’s the best you can do.

 It’s a llama that shows up in your dreams.